tadamcz/jekyll-markdown-responsive-image/README.md

 Generate responsive images in Jekyll from pure markdown, without any Liquid tags.
 A simple wrapper around [jekyll_picture_tag](https://github.com/rbuchberger/jekyll_picture_tag/).

+⚠️ Warning: this is alpha-level software, with several problems and no formal tests.
+See TODOs below ⚠️

 # Installation and usage
 Install [`libvips`](https://www.libvips.org/install.html).
 (For example, with Homebrew `brew vips` should suffice, or on Ubuntu `apt install libvips libvips-tools`.
 Note that if you use a deployment or CI service, these dependencies will be required there as well).